nivlab/jspsych-demos/tasks/audio-test/README.md

 # Audio test

+## Author(s)

-Author(s): Dan Bennett
+Dan Bennett (Daniel.Bennett [at] monash.edu)

-Plugin for playing an audio file, getting a text response, and verifying that it is correct made by playing with jspsych template plugins.
+## Description

+A custom plugin that plays an audio file and requires a participant to report the audio played.
+The plugin then verifies that the participant has produced the correct response.